justcfx2u/XonStat/README.md

 ===
 qlstats is a set of several components:
 - postgresql: The database system storing all the data (except some configuration), running on version 9.4
-- nginx: public facing HTTP server, used to dispatch incoming URLs to "xonstat" and "feeder" processes, also taking care of SSL encryption and throttling
+- nginx: public facing HTTP server, used to dispatch incoming URLs to backend "paster" and "feeder" processes, also taking care of SSL encryption and throttling
-- xonstat: The process hosting the main web site, inherited from the xonstat project, written in python
+- paster: The process hosting the main web site, inherited from the xonstat project, written in python
 - feeder: nodejs server process(es), which fulfill several tasks, based on the(ir) config:
-  - connect to QL server ZMQ stats port to receive stats data
+  - connect to QL game server ZMQ stats port to receive stats data
-  - convert the stats data from QL JSON format to the xonstat submission format and upload it to the xonstat submission.py
+  - convert the stats data from QL JSON format to the xonstat submission format and upload it to the paster's submission.py
   - "gamerating" module to calculate glicko rating updates for the players in the matches
   - "webadmin" module with the game server self-administration panel
   - "webapi" module with public and internal APIs, like enriched server browser information, player localization, ...